What is the best month to see the Northern Lights 2020 & 2021

 In practice, in northern Norway, Iceland, Greenland & Finland, you need to plan your Northern Lights tour between the period starting at the beginning of September and extending until the middle of April.
 However, if the Northern Lights are strong enough, you may see them against a twilight sky, and it is not unusual to see them from Tromsø on an August evening.

 The aurora lies well above the highest clouds, so you need clear skies to be able to see it.
 In fact, cloudy skies are the greatest obstacle for auroral observations in northern Norway & Finland.
 When we plan your trip, we try to allow 4 - 5 days to maximise your chances and give time for storms or clouds to pass.
 The days around the full moon are also not as conducive to viewing the Northern Light because the sky may become too bright.

-You have an equal chance of seeing the Northern lights during the winter, it is just that some months are more 'visitor friendly'.
-During the darker months (November, December and January), you often only have a blue twilight and usually only one active adventure during the day.
+You have an equal chance of seeing the Northern lights any month during the winter, it is just that some months are more 'visitor friendly'.
+During the darker months (November, December and January), you often only have a blue twilight and usually only one active adventure during the day fits in.
 Late January, February and March offer longer daylight hours, thus more pleasant for venturing out for winter adventures such as snow mobile riding and dogsledding.
 The day-light lasts longer later in the season, allowing for more outdoor fun in the snow.
 Having said this, regardless of the daylight hours, we recommend also including a Northern Lights evening adventure during your stay - this can be as comfortable as putting on warm outfits and walking to viewing area with a warm fire and hot chocolates or an evening Northern Lights Chase by car.